leelawd/MMCEssentials/README.md

 A download for this will be provided as soon as possible.

 ###Installation
+Some features of this plugin require ProtocalLib.
+It is not essential to run though.

 Just drop, restart and go.
 No configuration is needed.
 You can look at the config.yml and change what you want however.